 When integrated into legal workflows with proper guidelines, AI can enhance legal analysis through features such as:

 By taking over manual and repetitive tasks from paralegals and lawyers, AI allows legal professionals to focus on high-value work.
-The impact of AI innovations on law firms include:
+The impact of AI innovations on law firms includes:

 Here are several routine tasks that AI can efficiently handle: